Skip to Content Top

 Closed-cell foam repels water, keeping it away from vital areas of the home and preventing property damage.
 Other types of insulation absorb water during a flood or roof leak, creating the ideal environment for mold growth and wood rot.

-Spray foam in the attic does a better job of preventing ice dams than fiberglass, cellulose, and mineral wool.
+Spray foam in the attic prevents ice dams better than fiberglass, cellulose, and mineral wool.
 It keeps the snow from melting and forming ice on the roof, which can cause water damage, mold growth, sagging, and other issues.

 FAQ